cmu-sei/foundry-docs/docs/gameboard/participating.md

-# Playing in the Gameboard
+# Participating in a Game

 This topic describes the Gameboard from a participant's point-of-view.
 A *participant* is a player in a game or a competitor in a competition who has no special role(s) attached them.
 These instructions assume that a fully configured game environment is available to the reader and they have an account on the Identity server.